 Lofoten Arctic water has a goal of reducing microplastics in the sea.
-And the way we want to contribute is to stop using plastic, and instead use materials that can be recycled several times.
-That is why we have chosen to produce our new bottles in aluminium.
+And the way we want to contribute to this is to stop using plastic, and instead use materials that can be recycled several times.
+That is why we have chosen to produce our new bottles in aluminum.

 Aluminium has an infinite life, enabling true circularity.
 It keeps its quality every time and really can be recycled forever.
-In fact, out of all the aluminium cans sold in Norway every year more than 95% of it is recycled, which puts Norway as one of the best in the world.
-In Europe, for example, 95% of all aluminium is now recycled from cars, over 90% from buildings that are demolished and on average around 70% of all aluminium boxes.
-Worldwide, it is estimated that 75% of all aluminium that has ever been produced is still in use, and a large part of it has been recycled many times already1.
+In fact out of all the aluminum cans sold in Norway every year more than 95% of it is recycled which puts Norway as one of the best in the world.
+In Europe, for example, 95% of all aluminum is now recycled from cars, over 90% from buildings that are demolished and on average around 70% of all aluminum boxes.
+Worldwide, it is estimated that 75% of all aluminum that has ever been produced is still in use, and a large part of it has been recycled many times already.

 When we started looking at manufactures for our aluminium bottle our choice was easy.
 We partnered with Ball Corporation due to their expertise and technical know-how.
 They are pioneers in packaging, continually innovating to make the most sustainable beverage packaging possible.

 We wanted to look at the possibilities to produce a bottle not only a can, and our choice was quite clear.
-Alumi-Tek® bottles from Ball do not compromise either end of the packaging spectrum.
-In addition to being infinitely recyclable and re-sealable, our aluminum bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
+Alumi-Tek® bottles from Ball don’t compromise either end of the packaging spectrum.
+In addition to being infinitely recyclable and re-sealable, our aluminium bottles are light-proof and air tight ensuring that the purity and high quality of Lofoten Arctic Water is maintained.
 Aluminium is quick to chill and stays cold for longer, providing the premium experience that our customers expect and enjoy.

 To contribute to a more circular economy, we have reviewed all our steps in the production.